BonFX

 In Conclusion

 Once again, I can state that it’s a fact that subjectivity rules the day when it comes to creating workable font combinations.
 After the technical side of choosing a typeface, there is the subjective art of deciding what to do with it and other typefaces and how to mix them.
 Your eye has to be the guide.
-But look at good typography a lot, and it will be easier to recognize the good (and the bad) in your typographic choices when you make them.
+Looking at good typography regularly will help you recognize what works.
+Not sure where to start?
+Our guide to types of fonts breaks down the major categories, our best fonts list highlights proven choices, and Google font combinations shows hundreds of pairings in action.

 About Douglas Bonneville